Below please find general information about the Village of Fowlerville Michigan that may not be found on other pages within this website.

 Everyone loves a good neighbor.
 Zoned communities, such as the Village of Fowlerville, have a number of ordinances that are designed for everyone's good.

 You know the dimensions of your property on paper, but how can you be certain just where your property lines are on the ground?!?
 Please consider the link above for relevant information and clarification regarding property lines.

 When neighbors feud with one another, much effort is spent in discord.
-Whether the issue between neighbors be the placement of a fence, branches overhanging property lines, the location of property lines, or a myriad of other potential grounds for fighting, the village and township officials often cannot become involved as they are a 'civil' matter.
+Whether the issue between neighbors is the placement of a fence, branches overhanging property lines, the location of property lines, or a myriad of other potential grounds for fighting, the village and township officials often cannot become involved as these are 'civil' matters.
 Please consider reaching out to Michigan's Community Dispute Resolution Centers, for mediation between neighbors.
-The non-profit center covering the Livingston County area is The Dispute Resolution Center, located at 4101 Washtenaw Avenue, Suite #1105, Ann Arbor, MI 48108.
+The non-profit center covering the Livingston County area is The Dispute Resolution Center, located at 4133 Washtenaw Avenue, Suite #B125, Ann Arbor, MI 48107.
 Please use the link for mailing and further contact information.

 Education & District Library

 Fowlerville boasts a school of choice Fowlerville Community Schools district.
 The Fowlerville Community School District has a wide range of programs, leading-edge technologies, and an educational experience that can and will challenge your child to excel to their highest potential.
 The Village is "a great place to live and grow"!

 The Fowlerville District Library, certified by the Library of Michigan, serves a diverse population in the Fowlerville School District area, which encompasses more than a dozen townships in Livingston County, Michigan.
 For more information on books in circulation and computer station services at the library, please click on the link above.